davelaursen/present-plus/README.md

 To learn how to create custom themes and take advantage of what Present-Plus has to offer, start Present-Plus from the examples directory and navigate to `localhost:4999` in your browser:

-    $ cd $GOPATH/src/github.com/davelaursen/present-plus
+    $ cd $GOPATH/src/github.com/davelaursen/present-plus/examples
     $ present-plus

-The sample slide decks provide details on how to use Present-Plus.
+The sample slide decks provide details on how to use Present-Plus and create custom themes.